 Investigating just this possibility regarding public cell phone use, Michigan State sociologists Jonathan Forma and Stan Kaplowitz compared perceptions of rudeness by listeners exposed to cell phone and in-person conversations.
 Prior to examining perceived rudeness, however, they wondered whether cell phone users actually might talk at louder levels than do in-person communicators.
 You’ve probably experienced this situation yourself.
 Somehow you imagine that your cell phone lacks sufficient sensitivity to the human voice to transmit it accurately, so you speak into it at louder volume than you would if you were speaking in person.

 Forma and Kaplowitz conducted a naturalistic study in which they measured the actual decibel levels (loudness) of conversations conducted in public places either face-to-face or over the phone.
-Controlling for gender, they found that, in fact, people on cell phones spoke 1.6 times as loud as did people chatting face-to-face.
-Not a large amount, but noticeable.
+Controlling for gender, they found that, in fact, people on cell phones spoke 1.6 times as loudly as did people chatting face-to-face.

-When it came to rating the rudeness of the two types of conversation, however, listeners exposed to cell phone conversations compared to two-person face-to-face conversations rated the overheard cell phone speakers as being ruder.
+When it came to rating the rudeness of the two types of conversation, listeners exposed to cell phone conversations rated the speakers as being ruder.
 Forma and Kaplowitz found, interestingly, that two-person overheard conversations in which only one partner could clearly be heard were rated as even ruder than cell phone conversations.
-It’s possible that in these situations, listeners felt the inaudible conversation partner should have spoken up, given that it’s annoying to be speaking to someone who never makes herself or himself heard (think of Seinfeld’s “quiet talker”).
+It’s possible that in these situations, listeners felt the inaudible conversation partner should have spoken up, given that it’s annoying to be speaking to someone who never makes herself or himself heard.

 Cell phone conversations aren’t inherently rude, but all have the potential to become offensive.
 Keep yours short, quiet, and respectful of others, and you’ll help to contribute to a quieter and more polite cellular world.